Signs and Symptoms of Cancer

 - Unexplained changes in weight (up or down), or change in girth

 - Excessive fatigue with or without weakness

 - Thickening or lump in the breast or any other part of the body, including persistent swelling in the lymph nodes

-- Conspicuous change in a wart or mole
+- Conspicuous changes in a wart or mole—skin cancer factor

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.